seemapr22/Customer_Segmentation_Clustering/README.md

 # Customer_Segmentation_Clustering

 ## Table of Contents

-1. Context
-2. Importing libraries
+1. Importing libraries
-3. About the dataset
-4. Loading Data
+2. Loading Data
-5. Data Cleaning
+3. Data Cleaning
-6. Data Preprocessing
+4. Data Preprocessing
-7. Dimensionality Reduction
+5. Dimensionality Reduction
-8. Clustering
+6. Clustering
-9. Evaluation models
+7. Evaluation models
-10. Cluster Profiling
+8. Cluster Profiling
-11. Conclusion
+9. Conclusion

 ## Context
 In this project, I have performed an unsupervised clustering of data on the customer's records from a groceries firm's database.
 Customer segmentation is the practice of separating customers into groups that reflect similarities among customers in each cluster.
 I have divided customers into segments to optimize the significance of each customer to the business and to modify products according to distinct needs and behaviours of the customers.
 It also helps the business to cater to the concerns of different types of customers.